Best Smart Glasses of 2026 Worth Buying

-Smart glasses went from a punchline to a legitimate product category faster than anyone expected.
+The best smart glasses of 2026 went from a punchline to a legitimate product category faster than anyone expected.
 Ray-Ban and Meta proved that people will actually wear these things if they look normal and do something useful.
-Now you’ve got options ranging from basic audio glasses to full AR displays, and the technology keeps getting better every cycle.
-Here’s what’s actually worth buying right now and what’s still not ready for prime time.
+Now you've got options ranging from basic audio glasses to full AR displays, and the technology keeps getting better every cycle.
+Here's what's actually worth buying right now and what's still not ready for prime time.

 Quick picks